mufaddalmw/xml-feed-js-app/README.md

 - HTML5 based markup
 - Use of CSS preprocessor
 - Use of jQuery for AJAX XML request and processing of xml data
+- Use of HTML5 localStorage for shopping cart (add and delete item)
 - Use of javascript template with handlebar js framework
 - Use of lazyload images module
 - Use of 'async' attribute for asynchronous loading of scripts